Special thanks to Jaclyn Jacobs for her beautiful video and production!

 meet the team

 Kelly Kraegel has built a thriving business through hard work and groundbreaking accomplishments in the horse industry.
 In 2016, she became the first professional to train both the ASB Open Western Pleasure World Grand Champion and the Morgan Open Western Pleasure World Champion in the same year.
 She is also a USEF “R” Morgan judge and in 2021, she judged the second largest Morgan show in the world—the New England Regional.
-She is also finishing up her work for her Saddlebred, Hackney Pony, Roadster and Equitation judging cards.
+In 2022, Kelly achieved her USEF “r” judging cards for Saddlebred, Hackney & Harness Pony, Roadster and Saddle Seat Equitation.

 Kelly’s positive training methods and dedication have taken herself and her customers to over 300 World and Grand National and Reserve Championships.
 She has given clinics all over the United States and Canada, and was voted the 2011, 2013 and 2014 Horse World’s People’s Choice Instructor of the Year, as well as voted the 2013 AMHA Promoter of the Year.
 She has been featured in articles for The Morgan Horse Magazine, The International Morgan Connection and Horse World Magazine.
 On a local level, Cottonwood Creek Ranch was voted Best of Guthrie Awards for Ranches every year from 2015-2021.
 She loves her job, her customers and her horses and her bubbly personality and attention to detail creates a successful environment.